lsst-dm/dmtn-156/index.rst

 with 14 nodes (which is sub-optimal) and 3-node configuration.
-We tried to monitor query tracing information provided by Cassandra and there seem to be an indication that query execution on master02 takes longer than on two other hosts, though exact numbers are hard to extract due to large number of concurrent clients.
+We tried to monitor query tracing information provided by Cassandra and there seem to be an indication that query execution on master02 takes longer than on two other hosts, though exact numbers are hard to interpret due to large number of concurrent clients.
 There is also some indication that replica repair mechanism may be responsible for some of this effect, that can be investigated further.